davekapp/github-notetaker-react/README.md

  - ```appConstants.GITHUB_CHANGE_USER``` which will call the ```newUser``` setter function and pass it ```action.data``` then emit that a change occurred.
  - Have the default case just return true

 *One thing to note is that when a change occurred, we're not emitting what that change was, we're only emitting that a change occurred.
 Our view doesn't care about what changed, it just cares that something did change.
-With the ~~power of the virtual DOM~~ we can just tell our view to rerender everytime there is a change without performance worries.*
+With the ~~power of the virtual DOM~~ we can just tell our view to rerender every time there is a change without performance worries.*

 * Use module.exports to export the githubStore.